ShoYamanishi/SDFont/README.md

 * -texture_size [num] : The height and width of the PNG files in pixels.
 The default value is 512.

-* -resolution [num] : The font size in pixels.
+* -glyph_size_for_sampling [num] : The font size in pixels.
 The generator draws each glyph to a bitmap of this size to sample the signed distance.
 It affects the visual quality of the resultant signed distance font.
 The default value is 1024.

-* -spread_in_pixels [num] : The extra margin around each glyph to sample the signed distance values.
+* -ration_spread_to_glyph [num] : The extra margin around each glyph to sample the signed distance values.
 An appropriate range is 1/10 to 1/5 of the resolution.
 The default is 128.

 # Benefits